 “Those IaaS service providers who position infrastructure and technological innovation alongside meeting business requirements will be best positioned to capitalize on this market opportunity.” – Melanie Posey, Research Vice President and lead analyst, 451’s Voice of the Enterprise: Cloud Transformation service.

-Hence, for a CSP, the opportunities are galore, but the situation is fraught with challenges.
+Hence, for a CSP, the opportunities are galore, but the situation is fraught with cloud computing challenges.
 Here is an inkling:

-Top 5 challenges for cloud service providers and tips to overcome them
+Top 5 challenges of cloud computing in 2018 for cloud computing service providers and tips to overcome them

 Absence of knowledge, fear of change and skills shortage

 Internal operations and workflows associated with a cloud business are still something that many service providers are wrapping their heads around.
-They know that with cloud, they have a tremendous technology at their fingertips, but not all know, what to sell or how to sell.
+They know that with cloud, they have a tremendous technology at their fingertips, but not all know, what to sell or how to market and sell a cloud service.

-They need to maintain their current business run rate, without stopping selling old services, but they don’t have knowledge as to how they can manage different cloud solutions along with their existing products, manage billing, inventory at one place and automate their solutions’ service delivery.
+But, they need to maintain their current business run rate, without stopping selling old services.
+What if, they don’t have knowledge as to how they can manage different cloud solutions along with their existing products, manage billing, inventory at one place and automate their solutions’ service delivery.
 In many cases, service providers are still using outdated methodologies or multiple tools that are holding their business back from running full-throttle in a cloud-first world.

 In other cases, they don’t have the required expertise on staff or the employees are not able to adapt themselves to the techno-commercial mindset that every cloud business needs.
 Some also struggle with automation – they don’t understand how manual processes are increasing their overheads.